 That really depends on how many attractions you want to cross off your bucket list during your trip to Athens.
 In general, 3 or 4 days are enough to get a taste of what the city is about and visit the most iconic monuments like the Parthenon.
-Luckily, if you’re planning to visit Athens in October, you’ll be able to cover much more ground due to the tourist crowds being gone.
+Luckily, if you plan to visit Athens in October, you can cover much more ground due to the tourist crowds being gone.

 Is October a good time to visit Santorini?

 Yes.
 Even though Santorini is most visited during the summer months, the hordes of tourists make enjoying the island quite difficult.
-Visiting Santorini in October is a viable alternative that will guarantee that you get the most out of your trip.
+Visiting Santorini in October is a viable alternative to guarantee you get the most out of your trip.
 You can even reach Santorini from Athens by plane or ferry for a short excursion.

 Is Athens expensive?

 Compared to other popular European capital city destinations, Athens is fairly cheap.
-For example, a three-course meal at a mid-range restaurant in Athens costs around 40 euros and a drink at a typical Athenian bar in the city center would cost around 7 euros.
+For example, a three-course meal at a mid-range restaurant in Athens costs around 40 euros, and a drink at a typical Athenian bar in the city center costs around 7 euros.

 How much money should I take to Greece for a week?

 If you’re planning to travel on a budget, a sum of around 50 euros per person per day should pretty much cover your expenses.
-If you’re looking for mid-range hotels and restaurants then an average of 200 euros per person per day will most probably be enough.
-If you’re planning to visit any of the islands in addition to Athens, bear in mind that the budget needed will be significantly higher.
+If you’re looking for mid-range hotels and restaurants, an average of 200 euros per person per day will probably be enough.
+If you plan to visit any of the islands besides Athens, bear in mind that the budget needed will be significantly higher.

 To sum it up, no matter what kind of vacation you are after, a trip to Athens in October is definitely going to amaze you and leave you craving for more.